 Disable or enable software cursor.
-Default software cursor is enabled and a hardware cursor is used.
+Default: software cursor is enabled.

 Disable or enable hardware cursor.
-Default hardware cursor is disabled.
+Default: hardware cursor is disabled.

 Disable or enable shadow frame buffer.
 The shadow buffer is normally only used when rotating the screen.
 The default is false.